jitsi/docker-jitsi-meet/examples/kubernetes/kompose/README.md

 If there are errors, the error message should give enough information to know what to fix.
 Probably port issues like "FATA services.web.ports.0 must be a string or number."
 Simply delete anything other than the port number and the leading `-`.

 ### 3) Modify generated jvb-service.yaml
 Since k8s ingress doesn't support forwarding udp, you need to change its type to NodePort.
-Also you don't need 9090 exposed, or 90901 if you set `JVB_TCP_HARVESTER_DISABLED=true` in the .env.
+Also you don't need 9090 exposed via the service (just in the deployment spec), or 90901 if you set `JVB_TCP_HARVESTER_DISABLED=true` in the .env.
 Once I'm done, mine looks like this:
 ```
 apiVersion: v1
 kind: Service